johnliu55tw/AsyncHTTPRequestingTest/README.md

 Which will start the server listening on `127.0.0.1:5000` with HTTP Keep-Alive enabled.
 Noted that if you change the name of the Flask application (`DockingAPIServer.py`), or the code, you have to specify the correct `--wsgi-file` and `--callable` option.

 Noted that I installed uWSGI by `pip`.
 I've encounter some problem (`--wsgi-file` option not available) by install uWSGI by `pacman`.

+## The Connection Test

+To Be Continue...

+## Conclusion

+To Be Continue...